Guppy: Distribution and habitat

-Guppies are native to Antigua and Barbuda, Barbados, Suriname, Guyana, Trinidad and Tobago, and Venezuela.
+Guppies are native to Antigua and Barbuda, Barbados, Brazil, Guyana, Trinidad and Tobago, and Venezuela.
 However, guppies have been introduced to many different countries on every continent except Antarctica.
 Sometimes this has occurred accidentally, but most often as a means of mosquito control.
-The guppies were expected to eat the mosquito larvae and help slow the spread of malaria, but in many cases, these guppies have had a negative impact on native fish populations.
-Field studies reveal that guppies have colonized almost every freshwater body accessible to them in their natural ranges, especially in the streams located near the coastal fringes of mainland South America.
-Although not typically found there, guppies also have tolerance to brackish water and have colonized some brackish environments.
+The guppies were expected to eat the mosquito larvae and help slow the spread of malaria, but in many cases, these guppies have had a negative impact on native fish year populations.
+Field studies reveal that guppies have colonised almost every freshwater body accessible to them in their natural ranges, especially in the streams located near the coastal fringes of mainland South America.
+Although not typically found there, guppies also have tolerance to brackish water and have colonised some brackish environments.
 They tend to be more abundant in smaller streams and pools than in large, deep, or fast-flowing rivers.
-They also are capable of being acclimated to full saltwater as well as being used to cycle saltwater aquariums like their molly cousins.
+They also are capable of being acclimated to full saltwater like their molly cousins.